Keep Getting Unsolicited Offers on Your Home? Here’s Why

 - Closing costs and fees: Many cash buyers are willing to pay all closing costs.
 If listing on the open market, expect to pay 9% to 10% of the purchase price in fees, including agent commissions.

 - Marketing time: Marketing your home isn’t necessary with an unsolicited cash offer.
 When listing your home, marketing times vary depending on your location and current market conditions.
-In May 2021, a survey by the National Association of Realtors® reported homes were on the market for a median of 17 days, down from 24 days the previous year.
+In September 2024, the typical home spent 28 days on the market, up from 21 days during the same period last year, according to the National Association of Realtors.

 Should you accept an unsolicited offer from a buyer?
 Maybe.